martcklm/awsinfraalgo/README.md

 # AWS Nifty Data Fetch Infrastructure

-This repository contains Terraform code and a simple AWS Lambda function to fetch Nifty index data at a 15 minute interval each day.
-The Lambda function retrieves data from Yahoo Finance and stores the result in an S3 bucket.
+This repository contains Terraform code and a simple AWS Lambda function to fetch Nifty index data every 15 minutes.
+The Lambda function retrieves data from Yahoo Finance and stores the result in your existing S3 bucket.

 ## Components

 - **Lambda Function** (`infra/lambda_function.py`)
   - Downloads the latest one day 15‑minute data for the Nifty index.
-  - Saves the JSON response to an S3 bucket specified by the environment variable `BUCKET_NAME`.
+  - Saves the JSON response to an S3 bucket specified by the environment variable `BUCKET_NAME` and writes files under the optional `DATA_PREFIX`.
 - **Terraform** (`infra/main.tf`)
-  - Creates an S3 bucket for the data.
-  - Deploys the Lambda function.
+  - Deploys the Lambda function and the IAM permissions it requires.
-  - Schedules the function to run daily using CloudWatch Events.
+  - Schedules the function to run every 15 minutes using CloudWatch Events.

 ## Deployment